lepadatu/aws-github-webhook-authentification/README.md

 The lambda functions requires 3 environment variables:
 1. `SECRET` is the shared secret with GitHub webhook.
-2. `TARGET_URL` is the target URL the lambda should forward the initial POST request to, inside AWS VPC.
+2. `TARGET_URL` is the target URL the lambda should forward the initial incoming POST request to, inside AWS VPC (in this particular case the Jenkins URL).
 3. `WHITELIST` is a comma-separated list of CIDR ranges.

 Since they contain sensitive information, it is highly recommended to use CMK (Customer-Managed Key)encryption in order to encrypt them.
 The key policy of the CMK can specify who can decrypt it: